nextcloud/documentation/admin_manual/configuration/encryption_configuration.rst

 user's passwords.
 So your users don't need to track an extra password, but simply log in as they normally do.

-Encryption is applied server-wide; it cannot be applied to selected users.
+Encryption is applied server-wide; it cannot be applied to selected users or files.

 The Encryption app encrypts only the contents of files, and not filenames and folder structures.